 Vaccine impact models for

-Through this open call, we are looking to recruit models for HPV, Hepatitis B, pneumococcal disease, rotavirus and Hib.
+Through this open call, we are looking to recruit models for typhoid and cholera.
 At a maximum, the Consortium can fund two modelling groups per disease area.
-Current Consortium models in the specified disease areas will be requested to re-apply along with the external groups.

-Models selected to join the Consortium will need to provide estimates for a total set of 98 countries.
-These include all Gavi-support eligible countries (historic and current) where the specific disease is endemic.
+Models selected to join the Consortium will need to provide estimates for a total set of 112 countries.
+These include all Gavi-support eligible countries (historic and current).

 If selected to join the Consortium, the model would be required to use the standardised demographic data (predominantly based on UNWPP data) for consistency and comparability purposes across the models.
 We ask the applicant groups to ideally use the standardised demographic data to ensure the model can produce good results already at the application stage.
 To access the demographic data, the upload templates, and to submit the burden estimates generated by your model, please contact [email protected] to request an account which will enable you to log-in to the delivery platform.
 Please provide your name, the organisation (if applicable), and the disease area.
-This will be available starting on 2 May 2018.
+This will be available starting in late February 2020.

 The Consortium has developed a set of standards that all Consortium models are required to meet to successfully produce the desired outputs.
 The minimum standards are firm criteria for inclusion into the Consortium, whereas the desirable characteristics are aspirational.
 The review committee will evaluate all model-candidates against these criteria.